yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---runtime-components.markdown

 #### Service Grid Processing Unit Container (AKA SLA Driven Container)

-A Processing Unit Container which runs within a [Grid Service Container|#GSC].
+A Processing Unit Container which runs within a depanlinkGrid Service Containertengahlink#GSCbelakanglink.
-It enables running the processing unit within a [service grid|#Service Grid], which provides self-healing and SLA capabilities to components deployed on it.
+It enables running the processing unit within a depanlinkservice gridtengahlink#Service Gridbelakanglink, which provides self-healing and SLA capabilities to components deployed on it.

 {% endcolumn %}